Fmatos25/homework-1/README.md

 ### 9. HTTPS

 What does the S stand for in HTTPS?
+Secure.

-Why is HTTPS better than HTTP?
+Why is HTTPS better than HTTP? more security for sensative information.

 Should all web pages use HTTPS?
+No only websites using information that needs extra protection.

 ## Webpages